Deputy Assistant to President Trump for Domestic Policy

 Congressman Dennis Ross

-Former Congressman Dennis Ross served for four terms in the U.S. House of Representatives, where he was a Senior Deputy Majority Whip and served on the Committee on Financial Services and the Committee on Oversight and Government Reform.
+Former Congressman Dennis Ross (R-FL) served for four terms in the U.S. House of Representatives, where he was a Senior Deputy Majority Whip and served on the Committee on Financial Services and the Committee on Oversight and Government Reform.
 He currently heads the American Center for Political Leadership, an organization dedicated to promoting civic engagement through civil discourse, and is a distinguished professor in the Political Science program at Southeastern University in Lakeland, Florida.
-Prior to his time in Congress, Ross served in the Florida State Legislature from 2000-2008.
+Prior to his time in Congress, Ross served in the Florida State Legislature.

 Former Deputy Assistant Secretary of Defense for Military Community and Family Policy